White-Whale-Defi-Platform/docs/docs/user-guide/README.md

 ## Terra Station Extension

-{% hint style="warning" %}
-As of March 17th, 2021, Station Extension is only available for Chromium-based web browsers.
+> As of March 17th, 2021, Station Extension is only available for Chromium-based web browsers.
-{% endhint %}

 Station Extension is a Chrome extension that lets users interact with smart contract web frontends with an embedded in-browser wallet.
 When a user makes an interaction on Anchor WebApp, the WebApp will generate a transaction in the proper format that encodes the user's desired operation.
 Station Extension will detect and prompt the user to sign and broadcast the transaction to actually execute the operation.